 - Navarre, Florida

 Can chromate serve as a resist for hard anodizingNovember 25, 2009

-Q. Our company has a customer that wishes to have selective anodize on an item that is chromated to Mil-C-5541 [link by ed. to spec at TechStreet], will chromate serve as a resist to the anodize process?John Bradshaw
+Q. Our company has a customer that wishes to have selective anodize on an item that is chromated to Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil], will chromate serve as a resist to the anodize process?John Bradshaw

 Process Eng. - Fort Pierce, Florida

 First of two simultaneous responses -- November 25, 2009